 Tiffany Witwit, M.A., is a licensed Marriage and Family Therapist.
 She earned her Bachelor of Science degree in Psychology from Woodbury University, Burbank, California.
 Her Master of Arts degree was earned in Clinical Psychology with an emphasis in Marriage and Family Therapy from Pepperdine University, accredited by the American Psychological Association.
 Tiffany has been a part of the Ashley Psychology Center since 2003.

-Working with families and parents of children with special needs is a primary focus in Tiffany’s practice.
+Working with parents of children with special needs, i.e., autism and chronic health problems, is a primary focus in Tiffany’s practice.
 She knows from her own first hand experience, the difficulties faced by parents raising a child with special needs.
 She can provide support, guidance and direction while assisting parents in coping, adjusting and facing challenges that they will encounter by having a special needs child.
 She understands how stressful and straining raising a special needs child can be on all aspects of life and she helps to provide support while strengthening parent relationships and improving parenting skills.
 She provides her clients with helpful navigation services to find client specific community resources that can help parents and families utilize outside referrals to the best of their advantage.

 Tiffany’s focus in treatment is to assist her clients in restoring them to a pre- accident level of functioning by using a client focused and collaborative approach that helps the client move at their own pace.
 Together Tiffany and her clients develop a specific treatment plan that is individually and uniquely catered to their needs and goals for therapy.